joelouthan/theologic.us/content/posts/prayer.md

 Only You can do this.

 Lord, send faithful preachers to Asbury to proclaim your Son's great name, His great gospel, and His great love for us.
-For:

 Only You can do this.